Business Risks

 Overview of Risk Management System

-To further enhance risk management at Otsuka Holdings (“the Company”) and its main operating companies, the Company introduced enterprise risk management (ERM) in July 2020 for the purpose of recognizing and assessing group-wide risks, and prioritizing allocation of resources to the control of significant risks.
+To further enhance risk management at Otsuka Holdings (“the Company”) and its main operating companies, the Company introduced enterprise risk management (ERM) in 2020 for the purpose of recognizing and assessing group-wide risks, and prioritizing allocation of resources to the control of significant risks.

 As part of ERM, we define uncertainties that could have a major impact on our ability to fulfill our corporate philosophy and achieve business strategy goals as "risks," and have established a group-wide risk management framework and a system for risk assessment to effectively and efficiently manage significant risks faced by the group.
 Under this framework and system, we perform risk assessments to identify and gauge the significant risks faced by the group's main operating companies; determine whether to mitigate, transfer, avoid, or accept risks; develop, and implement risk management policies, as well as monitoring activities on an ongoing basis.

 The Company has established the Risk Management Committee, chaired by the President and Representative Director.
-In addition to discussing significant risks and reporting them to the Board of Directors, the committee oversees the group's ERM activities, for instance by formulating policies for the management of significant risks, providing the necessary guidance and support to the group's major operating companies, and monitoring the implementation of risk management policies.
+In addition to discussing significant risks and reporting them to the Board of Directors, the committee oversees the group's ERM activities, for instance by formulating policies for the management of significant risks, providing the necessary guidance and support to the main operating company/companies and monitoring the implementation of risk management policies.
 The committee reports on these activities to the Board of Directors, which provides instructions as required and thereby supervises ERM efficacy.

 Details of Risk Management Activities